pdil/usmap/README.md

 # install.package("devtools")
 devtools::install_github("pdil/usmap")
 ```
 Installing using `devtools::install_github` will provide the most recent developer build of `usmap`.

-The developer build may be unstable and not function correctly, use with caution.
+⚠️ The developer build may be unstable and not function correctly, use with caution.

-To begin using `usmap`, simply import the package using the `library` command:
+To begin using `usmap`, import the package using the `library` command:
 ```r
 library(usmap)
 ```